Music at Eton

 Here is information for music award candidates and their parents.
 If you have any queries about the music award process, please contact Angela Pearce, PA to the Precentor and the Director of Music, by email or on 01753 370458.

-Please note that for candidates applying for school entry in September 2021, a new Music Award scheme has been introduced.
 The Music Awards come with a range of benefits dependant on the level of award.
-Fee remission is only awarded in the form of a means-tested bursary, and applications for a bursary must be submitted before the 31 October 2020.
+Fee remission is only awarded in the form of a means-tested bursary, and applications for a bursary must be submitted before the 31 October 2021.

 The 2022 Music Awards application form will be available on the website by September 2021

-The standard generally expected of candidates will be Grade 6 to Grade 8 on their principal instrument.
+The standard generally expected of candidates will be Grade VI to VIII on their principal instrument.
 Although high marks in Associated Board examinations are often good indications of musicianship, we shall also be looking for a thorough grounding in technique and for musical potential.
 If Associated Board examinations have been taken we shall look more for high marks than high grades.

 The Precentor and Director of Music is always available to offer advice should parents or schools wish to get in touch.
 An informal preliminary visit can be very helpful, and can help establish whether a boy is of a sufficient standard to compete for an award.
 In the case of overseas candidates, they are welcome to email a video instead.